dmidlo/histdata.com-tools/README.md

 ##### to fetch a single month's data, include a month, but do not use the `-e, --end_yearmonth` flag

-- if you're requesting 1-minute-bar-quotes for any year except the current year, you will receive the the whole year's data
+- if you're requesting tick-data-quotes for any year except the current year, you will receive the the whole year's data
 - this example leaves out the `-p --pair` flag, and will